 B. Allow a closed, indoor fish farm.
-There are more innovative fish farms that are indoors and raise vegetarian fish such as tilapia.
+There are innovative fish farms that are indoors and raise vegetarian fish such as tilapia.
 They don't produce any waste by using hydroponics to grow plants in the tanks along with the fish.
-However, they do require a lot of energy to run the tanks and the systems to operate the factory, and they don't produce as many fish because they don't try to grow as many as the conventional fish farms.
+However, they do require a good amount of energy to run the tanks and the systems to operate the factory, and they don't produce as many fish.

 Ecosystem Services and Consequence Who will this most affect?

 Money Costs and Profit

 - 1 air quality cards Air pollution would get worse over time,

 unless solar panels or another renewable

 energy source is used

 0 water quality cards Water pollution would not change

-+ 2 human health cards Human health would be improved by the
++ 3 human health cards Human health would be improved by the

 availability of local fish

-\$800 Profit from taxes
+\$500 Profit from taxes

-Residents who like this idea: 70%
+Residents who like this idea: 40%